 Yvonne Buckley, Professor of Zoology in the Department of Natural Sciences at Trinity College, said:

-"This study highlights the huge potential of cryopreservation in protecting endangered species, and the role of zoos and aquariums in conservation," said study co-author Johanna Staerk of the Species 360 Conservation Science Alliance.
+"This study highlights the huge potential of cryopreservation in protecting endangered species, and the role of zoos and aquariums in conservation.
 Given the difficulty of obtaining genetic samples from wild species, zoos and aquariums provide ideal resources to collect genetic samples to ensure the future survival of species."

-Oliver Ryder, Kleberg Endowed Director of Conservation Genetics at the San Diego Zoo Wildlife Alliance (Oliver A. Ryder) said:
+Oliver A. Ryder, Kleberg Endowment Director of Conservation Genetics at the San Diego Zoo Wildlife Alliance said:

-Marlys Houck, curator of the San Diego Zoo Wildlife Alliance Frozen Zoo and co-author of the study, said:
+Marlys Houck, curator of the San Diego Zoo Wildlife Alliance's Frozen Zoo and co-author of the study, said:

-In addition to suggesting a framework for which species need to be prioritized for genetic sampling, the study's authors encourage the establishment of a global database of cryobanks to facilitate collaboration in the conservation of genetic diversity.
+In addition to recommending a framework for which species should be prioritized for genetic sampling, the study authors also encourage the establishment of a global database of cryobanks to facilitate collaboration in the conservation of genetic diversity.

-The study was a result of the International Union for Conservation of Nature (IUCN) Conservation Planning Specialist Group (CPSG) 2 The outcome of a workshop held during the 2016 conference, organized by the Species 360 Conservation Science Alliance in partnership with Oliver Ryder of Frozen Zoo TAGP.
-H20
+The research is the result of a workshop held during the 2016 meeting of the IUCN Conservation Planning Specialist Group (CPSG) and was organized by the Species360 Conservation Science Alliance in partnership with Oliver Ryder of Frozen Zoo.

-The role of cryogenic gene banking in saving species from extinction
+The role of cryogenic gene banks in saving species from extinction

 The powerful role of cryopreservation in conservation is demonstrated in efforts to save the now functionally extinct northern white rhinoceros.
 With only two female white rhinos left alive, scientists are using samples from frozen zoos to save the subspecies from disappearing forever through assisted breeding techniques.